durrantlab/autogrow4/tutorial/tutorial.md

             Using srun or mpirun can cause errors with the mpi4py universe. ***

-    2) MPI: When running Autogrow in mpi mode using SLURM, one should:
+    2) MPI: When running AutoGrow4 in mpi mode using SLURM, one should:
         1st run the cache_prerun option on a single processor. srun -n 1 python RunAutogrow.py -c
             *** USE srun or mpirun for the cache_prerun.
 This limits the prerun to a